asifkd012020/open-itg-aws_runbooks/route53/Runbook.md

 ### Controls to review
--  Baseline configuration will create Private Hosted Zone with naming convention of' 'sub-domain+capgroup.com'
+-  Baseline configuration will create Private Hosted Zone with naming convention of' 'sub-domain+capgroup.com' In order to provide flexibility and agility creating and removing DNS records for the consumer, as a baseline build, a Route53 private hosted zone with a sub-domain from the capgroup.com parent domain is created and delegated from CG's on-premises IPAM/DNS management system.
 -  Consumers with appropriate access management privileges will create individual host records (e.g., 'host1.scarif.aws-dev.capgroup.com'